tholden/DoubleDouble/README.md

 Based on the QD library available from: http://crd-legacy.lbl.gov/~dhbailey/mpdist/

+Note: Complex support within this class is experimental, and should not be relied upon without testing your specific use.

 The DoubleDouble class has the following public properties:
  * eps
  * pi